aaronk6/jQuery-easyXDM/README.md

 Usage
 -----

 The plugin is used just like you would use jquery's ajax function.
+Take a look on the files in the test folder for a simple example.

 ### Known incompabilities